S&M²

 The release of "S&M²" was met with critical acclaim and commercial success, charting globally and once again demonstrating the potent synergy between Metallica and the San Francisco Symphony.
 The project was also released in various formats, including a box set, providing fans with an immersive listening and viewing experience.

 Michael Kamen, the original conductor and arranger for "S&M", had passed away in 2003.
-For "S&M²", the arrangements were helmed by conductor Edwin Outwater, with contributions from Metallica's longtime collaborator Bruce Coughlin.
+For "S&M²", the arrangements were helmed by conductor Edwin Outwater and music director Michael Tilson Thomas, with contributions from Metallica's longtime collaborator Bruce Coughlin.
 The new arrangements sought to honor Kamen's legacy while exploring new musical territories.

 "S&M²" reasserted Metallica's innovative spirit and their commitment to breaking musical boundaries.
 This sequel not only honored the original "S&M" collaboration but also elevated the concept, offering fans old and new a fresh perspective on the fusion of symphonic and heavy metal music.